peter88213/nvhelp-en/source/file_menu.rst

 -  You can add the *.bak* extension to the `current manuscript
    <export_menu#manuscript-for-editing>`__ with
    **File > Discard manuscript**.
-This may help to avoid confusion about changes made with *noveltree* and OpenOffice/LibreOffice.
+This may help to avoid confusion about changes made with *novelibre* and OpenOffice/LibreOffice.

 Save